Frequently Asked Questions About Dietetic Internship

 Is there a graduate school application fee?

 Yes.
-There is a $50 non-refundable graduate school application fee that is collected when applying to the Master of Science in Nutrition and Dietetics program.
+There is a $50 non-refundable graduate studies application fee that is collected when applying to the master of science in nutrition and dietetics program.

 Is financial assistance available for interns?

 Yes.
-Federal student loans and other financial aid and scholarships are available to interns enrolled in the Office of Graduate Studies as regular, degree-seeking students.
+Federal student loans and other financial aid and scholarships are available to interns enrolled in Graduate Studies as regular, degree-seeking students.